cuplgb/SLIM-release-comp-public/INSTALLATION.md

 ### 5.1 Location
  Pick the appropriate location for software.
 Make sure that the location is accessible by those users from the system on which they intend to run the applications.
-The users of SLIM-release-apps will need the path to home of SLIM-release-comp to define SLIM_COMP variable in their environment.* scripts.
+The users of SLIM-release-apps-public will need the path to home of SLIM-release-comp-public to define SLIM_COMP variable in their environment.* scripts.
 ### 5.2 One-step installation
  You may install all software provided in the release with single